GTAmodding/gta3script-specs/SPECIFICATION.md

   1. If the identifier matches a global string constant, the parameter type must be *INT*.
   2. If the identifier references a global variable, the parameter type must be either (depending on the type of the said variable) *VAR_INT*, *VAR_FLOAT* or *VAR_TEXT_LABEL*.
   3. If the identifier references a local variable, the same rule as above applies, except by using *LVAR_INT*, *LVAR_FLOAT* and *LVAR_TEXT_LABEL*.
-  4. If the identifier matches any string constant in any enumeration, the parameter type must be *ANY_INT* and the argument shall behave as if it was rewritten as an integer literal corresponding to the string constant's value.
+  4. If the identifier matches any string constant in any enumeration, the parameter type must be *INPUT_INT* and the argument shall behave as if it was rewritten as an integer literal corresponding to the string constant's value.
-  5. Otherwise, the parameter type must be *TEXT_LABEL*.
+  5. Otherwise, the parameter type must be *INPUT_TEXT_LABEL*.

 If no matching alternative is found, the program is ill-formed.